 If you received a degree within the past 36 months from a school where English is the primary instruction language in one of the recognized English-speaking countries, your TOEFL can be waived.
-Please check the ETS website for recognized English-speaking countries.
+Please check the Graduate School page for recognized English-speaking countries.

 GRE is not required for Purdue AAE graduates or applicants with at least three years professional work experience in relevant areas, including aeronautical and astronautical engineering, aircraft design, mechanical engineering, etc. Internships, student jobs and part-time jobs are not counted.

 If you are eligible for TOEFL/GRE waiver, please contact AAE grad program coordinator Jon Mrozinski after submitting your application online.

 5. Can I apply to your grad program even if my GRE scores are lower than the requirements?

 You are always welcome to apply.
 GRE is a reference for admission, not a bar.
 However, your chance of admission is lower than applicants with competitive GRE scores.

 6. My GPA is 3.25, which is on the edge of your GPA requirement.
 Can I still be admitted?

 Our admission decision is made based on your entire application.
 We cannot prescreen your application.

 You will be asked to provide contact information for those who submitted recommendation letters while filling out the online application.
 The system will send emails asking them to upload letters for you.
 You can’t upload letters.
 Your application is incomplete until all materials have been received, including recommendation letters.

 8. Do I have to wait all my recommendation letters to be received and then submit my application?